shawngraham/ar-archaeology/workshop materials/stereoscopic-ar.md

 What we're going to do is check to see if that right-hand camera has its view, that white square and x.
 We're going to turn off `Camera` and `CameraLeft`.
 In this case, you'd uncheck 'Camera' **at the top of the inspector panel, beside the cube icon** which totally deactives this camera, for those two cameras.
 Then we'd select `CameraRight` in the hierarchy.
 When I did this, even though this camera was activated (and its camera compenent was activated too - both camera check boxes were ticked off), _there was no white square and white x_ in the scene, nor was there anything in the camera preview box.

 My right camera was completely borked.
 But I knew that the left camera was working fine.
 So I returned everything to how it had been, deleted the right camera, duplicated the left camera, and hit 'play' again.
 This time, it worked.

+###some settings in the SDK 5 for stereoscopy
+- get a new license key, set it for 'mobile'
+- vuforia 5 works best with unity 4.6
+- you have to add the android SDK again (or the ios sdk) to build settings (on my computer, android sdk lives at: user/shawngraham/library/androidsdkmacos)
+- player settings have to set that com.yourdomain.yourappname (i use com.graeworks.myapp)
+- build settings: enable development build for good measure.